 There are many banks in the US, so the best way to narrow it down is to look at what the different banks are offering students (see our handy table, below).
-Many bank accounts will have a monthly fee or service charges, but some waive those fees for students.
+Some other points to consider when choosing a bank are:

-The other thing that is always worth looking at is which ATMs (cash machines) are available on your university campus.
-If you use a different bank’s ATM to withdraw money from the bank you hold your account with, there is a possibility you will be charged for your withdrawal.
+- Does the bank have an ATM nearby your campus? - If you use a different bank’s ATM to withdraw money from the bank you hold your account with, there is a possibility you will be charged for your withdrawal.
 It is likely that the bank that has ATMs on your campus may have some kind of affiliation with your university.